Bear's Head Mushrooms

 Seasons/Availability

-Wild Bear’s Head mushrooms can be found in the late summer through early fall, while cultivated Bear’s Head mushrooms are available year-round.
+Wild Bear’s Head mushrooms are typically foraged from the late summer through early fall, sometimes found until November, depending on the climate and region.
+Cultivated Bear’s Head mushrooms are available year-round.

 Current Facts